Video Marketing Statistics 2020

 Below, we’ve provided a list of 61 video marketing statistics to assure you this is the future of advertising.
 Through extensive market research, advertisers have discovered that most users would rather watch a video than read through a commercial, turning them back onto the old TV format of advertising—filming a commercial.

-Amazing Video Marketing Statistics (Editor’s Pick)
+Video Marketing Statistics (Editor’s Choice)

 - Video marketing revenue is expected to keep growing by 14.6% each year.